Ripon: Transport

+Railway

 The city was previously served by Ripon railway station on the Leeds-Northallerton Line that ran between Leeds and Northallerton.
 It was once part of the North Eastern Railway and then London & North Eastern Railway.
 The Ripon to Harrogate Line was closed in the 1960s as part of the Beeching cuts.
 Today, much of the route of the line through the city is now a relief road and although the former station still stands, it is now surrounded by a new housing development.
 The issue remains a significant one in local politics and there are movements wanting to restore the line.
 Reports suggest the reopening of a line between Ripon and Harrogate would be economically viable, costing £40 million and initially attracting 1,200 passengers a day, rising to 2,700.

+Road

 By road, Ripon is well connected; it is accessible from the north and south via the A1(M) motorway, which connects to Ripon by the B6265.
 Ripon is accessible from the east and west via the A61, the main road running through the city.

+Bus

 Harrogate Bus Company's route 36 links the city to Harrogate and Leeds and there are also regular, albeit infrequent, bus services to Boroughbridge, York, Thirsk, Northallerton, Leyburn, Richmond and others.

+Canal

 The Ripon Canal was proposed by John Smeaton in 1766, to connect the city centre to part of the River Ure; it was used for transporting coal from the Durham coalfields into the city.
 Although it was abandoned in 1956, a conservationist campaign saw it partly reopened in 1988 and fully in 1996.